 Or, add up your total number of members at the end of the year.

 Ideally, your MRR should be increasing over time, especially if you’re just starting out.
-This can show you that you’re acquiring more members – but it can also indicate that your existing members are upgrading, so it’s important to make this distinction when assessing whether or not you’re meeting your member acquisition goals.
+This can show you that you’re acquiring more members.
+It can also indicate that your existing members are upgrading.
+It’s important to make this distinction when assessing whether or not you’re meeting your member acquisition goals.

 What if your MRR decreases?
-This can certainly be a negative indicator, but remember to differentiate between downgrades and lost members before you make this determination.
+This can certainly be a negative indicator, but remember to differentiate between downgrades and lost members.

 If your MRR remains stagnant over the course of several months, it’s probably time to make a change.